ideati/challenges/Data/Words/README.md

 - The program must receive two parameters: the book as a text file and the list of discarded words as given here.
 - Discard also numeric entities or words mixed with numbers.
 - In order to participate, please do a pull request to this repository.
 We will test it in a headless RPi 3 connected via ssh and working exclusively for the contest.
 We'll take the best time of five succesive runs.
 - There is a penalty of 1 ms for each kb needed to execute the entry.
-This is disadvantageous for interpreted languages but in reality, we need to deploy solutions with as less overhead as possible.
+This put interpreted languages at disadvantage.
 For instance: a shell script will carry the size of the minimal shell needed to run the script.

 ## Results
 The current performance of the reference implementation in a Raspberry Pi 3 Model B Rev 1.2 is: